What is realtime-calib?

 The workflow

-An operator starts the stack (Docker), opens the web app (desktop, tablet or mobile), and follows a wizard:
+An operator starts the stack (Docker), opens the web app (desktop or tablet in landscape), and follows a wizard:

 - Target Config — define the board(s): ChArUco / ArUco.